Microsoft Seeks Trump Order Exemption for Workers With Visas

 Look at what they did to the USS Yorktown [gcn.com]!

-Microsoft wants to modify /etc/hosts.deny (Score:3, Funny)
+Microsoft wants to modify /etc/hosts.deny (Score:4, Funny)

 ALL: ALL